Shop the best Memorial Day furniture sales happening now

 If you go for a modern aesthetic and love some clean lines, look no further than AllModern.
 Starting on May 19, the retailer is offering up to 65% off everything, with an additional 15% discount with the code LETSGO.

-We're partial to the Walmsley Grey Area Rug (starting at $36, originally starting at $72; allmodern.com), which has more than 9,000 positive reviews and comes in five neutral hues.
+We're partial to the Walmsley Gray Area Rug (starting at $36, originally starting at $72; allmodern.com), which has more than 9,000 positive reviews and comes in five neutral hues.
 If you've been considering scooping up some bar stools for your kitchen counter, the Neil 2-Piece Set ($152, originally $297; allmodern.com) is a solid deal, and it comes in two height options.
-And if it's your bedroom that needs to be revitalized, look no further than the Harry Upholstered Platform Bed ($196, originally $219.90; allmodern.com), which has a 4.8-star rating and nearly 15,000 reviews, with its sturdy steel construction and the sleek tufted headboard.
+And if it's your bedroom that needs to be revitalized, look no further than the Harry Upholstered Platform Bed (starting at $196, originally $219.90; allmodern.com), which has a 4.8-star rating and nearly 15,000 reviews, with its sturdy steel construction and sleek tufted headboard.

 Birch Lane